RaghaRao314159/InnovAItio/README.md

 <!-- ROADMAP -->
 ## Roadmap

+### Features
-- [x] Add Changelog
+- [x] Text-to-voice
-- [x] Add back to top links
+- [x] Saving Contacts
-- [ ] Add Additional Templates w/ Examples
+- [ ] Add personalised instructional voice support for the visually impaired
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Add emoji and GIF support
 - [ ] Multi-language Support
     - [ ] Chinese
     - [ ] Spanish

+### Marketing
+- [ ] Pilot test with visually impaired communities
+    - [ ] The World Blind Union
+    - [ ] Singapore Association of the visually handicapped

+### Pay wall
+- [ ] Pro plan
+    - [ ] Add more individuals in Contacts
+    - [ ] $3 USD monthly subscription

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [info pack](https://github.com/RaghaRao314159/InnovAItio/blob/67b093642f285768981b217163e14a1c2477aebe/InnovAItio.pdf) for a full run down of our plan

 <p align="right">(<a href="#readme-top">back to top</a>)</p>